bazaarvoice/super-simple-workflow/README.md

 Working example
 ---------------

-Run the example with `sbt run` or through IDEA by running `ExampleWorkflowService`.
+Run the example with `sbt example/run` or through IDEA by running `ExampleWorkflowService`.
 Note that you must have AWS credentials in your env: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_KEY`.

 Your AWS credentials must have access to at least the following [SWF actions](http://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-api-by-category.html):